anthonywong/chinese-ims-doc/index.rst

 Schools and education
 ---------------------

-Schools teach Cangjie version 3.
-This has a lot to do with inertia: Cangjie 3 is the default on Windows.
+Schools teach Cangjie :ref:`version 3 <versions>`.
+This has a lot to do with
+inertia: Cangjie 3 is the default on :ref:`Microsoft Windows <windows>`, and the latter in turn defaults to version 3 because it's what is taught at school.

 What people use
 ---------------

-After learning at school, most people will move from Cangjie to Quick.
+After learning :ref:`at school <school>`, most people will move from :ref:`Cangjie to Quick <cangjie-quick>`.

 This is because the former has a much steeper learning curve than the latter, which is much easier to use.